aaronik/GPTModels.nvim/README.md

 * Use ctrl-w + hjkl to move between windows
 * code needs C-y?
-* Rename to something better than GPT.
-Models?
-TwoModel?
-Maybe GPT is good?
-AIModels?
-* Make a readme fr
 * Focus same buffer on nui exit?
-* Prompt tests?
-* Chat loading indicator?
 * Add copilot support ..
 Very hard as it turns out
 * Protect against opening windows many times?
-* One really big integration flow for each window
 * Figure out how to test nui border text and test all the titles
 * A nice architectural feature would be to just have a method like safe_render_code_from_store and it just renders all of code from the store.
   Same with chat, and all the bufnrs and winids are put into the store on open.